Эта страница не доступна на русском языке.

 The Liquid Radioactive Waste Treatment Plant retrieves highly active liquids from their current storage tanks, processes them into a solid state and moves them into containers for long-term storage.
 The plant is complete and expected to start operating in 2014.

 Transforming Chernobyl is a long-term challenge.
 It is a huge undertaking which will only be accomplished thanks to the sustained commitment of the international community and Ukraine.

-To date close to €1.5 billion has been received for EBRD-managed Chernobyl projects from 43 donors.
+To date, more than €1.5 billion has been received for EBRD-managed Chernobyl projects from 43 donors.
 The EBRD contributes €325 million of its own resources in support of Chernobyl work.

 For further enquires about our work at Chernobyl, contact the EBRD Nuclear Safety Department at firstname.lastname@example.org.

 The EBRD manages six multinational nuclear safety funds to address the potential hazards posed by obsolete nuclear sites and equipment in our region.